 This Printer Description attribute specifies the absolute accuracy of the Printer.
 The "x-accuracy (integer(1:MAX))", "y-accuracy (integer(1:MAX))", and "z-accuracy (integer(1:MAX))" member attributes specify the accuracy in nanometers along each axis.

-printer-bed-temperature-default (integer | no-value)

-This Printer Description attribute specifies the default "printer-bed-temperature" value in degrees Celsius.

-printer-bed-temperature-supported (1setOf (integer | rangeOfInteger) | no-value)

-This Printer Description attribute lists the supported "printer-bed-temperature" values (or ranges of values) in degrees Celsius.
-The out-of-band 'no-value' value specifies that the Printer does not offer temperature control of the build platform.

 printer-camera-image-uri (1setOf uri)

 This Printer Description attribute lists the URIs for one or more resident camera snapshots.
 Each URI corresponds to a separate resident camera.
 The images referenced by each URI can change at any time so it is up to the Client to periodically poll for changes and for the Printer to atomically update the images so that Clients can safely do so.

-printer-chamber-temperature-default (integer | no-value)
+printer-chamber-temperature-default (integer(-273:MAX) | no-value)

 This Printer Description attribute specifies the default "printer-chamber-temperature" value in degrees Celsius.

-printer-chamber-temperature-supported (1setOf (integer | rangeOfInteger) | no-value)
+printer-chamber-temperature-supported (1setOf (integer(-273:MAX) | rangeOfInteger(-273:MAX)) | no-value)

 This Printer Description attribute lists the supported "printer-chamber-temperature" values (or ranges of values) in degrees Celsius.
 The out-of-band 'no-value' value specifies that the Printer does not offer temperature control of the print chamber.